SeismicSource/requake/README.md

 Currently supported verbs are:

-    sample_config       write sample config file to current directory and exit scan_catalog        scan an existing catalog for earthquake pairs plot_pair           plot traces for a given event pair build_families      build families of repeating earthquakes from a catalog
+    sample_config       write sample config file to current directory and exit read_catalog        read an event catalog from web services or from a file scan_catalog        scan an existing catalog for earthquake pairs plot_pair           plot traces for a given event pair build_families      build families of repeating earthquakes from a catalog